Databases + Journals: A

 Alt-Press Watch gives readers and researchers access to many distinctive, thought-provoking titles.
 Alternative news weeklies like Eugene Weekly, Missoula Independent, and The Village Voice offer different perspectives on US government, policy, and culture; report on local, national, and international issues; and cover hot-button topics like hunger, abuse, the environment, religion, and pop culture.
 Magazines and journals of the independent press like City Limits, Dissent,Against the Current, and Ability Magazine provide in-depth coverage of a broad range of critical issues confronting contemporary society, including ecology and the environment, labor, public policy, and more.
 The Alt-Press Watch database includes these titles and many others, providing an unmatched, multi-disciplinary resource for researchers seeking an alternative to mainstream media perspectives.

 The American Medical Association's JAMA Network provides access to the journals published by the Association.
-UDM has access to full text 1997-current of the following journals:
+UDM has access to full text 1998-current of the following journals:

 - JAMA (Journal of the American Medical Association

-This is a full-text collection of 8 large circulation popular news magazines, covering fields of business, entertainment, lifestyle, news, science & technology, and sports.
+This is a full-text collection of 23 large circulation popular news and general interest magazines, covering fields of business, entertainment, lifestyle, news, science & technology, and sports.
 Coverage goes back to at least 2002, and in some titles as early as 1985.
-Titles include: Newsweek (1991-date), Slate (1996-date), and Foreign Affairs (1994-date).
+Titles include: Newsweek (1991-date), Slate (1996-date), The New Yorker (2012-date) and Foreign Affairs (1994-date).
 Articles are TEXT ONLY; accompanying illustrations are not displayed.

 Art & Architecture Complete is a comprehensive bibliographic database that provides cover-to-cover indexing and abstracts for more than 780 academic journals, magazines and trade publications with full text for over 380 periodicals and 230 books, as well as selective coverage for over 70 publications, and an Image Collection of over 63,000 images provided by Picture Desk and others.
 The database has been designed for use by a diverse audience that includes art scholars, artists, designers, college students, and general viewers.

 Contains bibliographic citations describing items listed on the table of contents pages of over 16,000 journals in science, technology, medicine, social science, business, the humanities, and popular culture.
 The database contains over 27,000,000 records, from 1990-date.
-Although this database does not contain any full text articles, it does link to full text articles in Wilson Select Plus.
+Although this database does not contain any full text articles, it does link to full text articles in OmniFile.

 The following journals are available in full text:

-- Journal of Geotechnical & Geoenvironmental Engineering, 1997-date
+- Journal of Geotechnical & Geoenvironmental Engineering, 1983-date

 - Journal of Hydraulic Engineering, 1983-date